mechmotum/mechmotum.github.io/content/pages/guide.rst

 =============

 Paid lab employees must sign into the `hour logging system`_ every two weeks to submit their work hours for review.
+If you worked 0 hours for the time period you still need to submit a time sheet with 0 hours.

 .. _`hour logging system`:  https://trs.ucdavis.edu/trs/